-SNMP has a reputation for being difficult to use and anyone who is new to it would definitely agree.
+SNMP has a reputation for being difficult, as anyone new to it would agree.
 It's a powerful protocol but it also brings with it many new concepts and sets of terminology.
 Sorting out the difference between OIDs, MIBs, symbolic names and community strings takes time but it doesn't have to be that way.

-FrameFlow's SNMP Bandwidth event monitor hides all of the complications of SNMP and lets you get just the data you need.
+FrameFlow's SNMP Bandwidth Event Monitor hides all of the complications of SNMP and lets you get just the data you need.
 For more documentation on this event monitor, we offer a tutorial in both text format and in video format, so you can choose which one suits your learning style.

 To get started, go to the Event Monitors section in FrameFlow, right-click on a group in the tree and select "Add Event Monitor".
 Scroll down to find the "SNMP Bandwidth Event Monitor" and select it.